jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 If we look at systems, I think it is a little bit harder to sort of tease out what are the primitives of systems.
-But certainly if you start with the communication side, you end up with two very evident pieces to the language of systems, right?
+But certainly if you start with the communication side, you end up with two very evident pieces to the language of systems.

 One are the protocols: UDP, TCP, HTTP, Web sockets, all these things.
 Sort of the negotiated transfer primitives that we have.
 And the